-Each of the Naked Samoans has his own character (Shimpal Lelisi is Valea, Mario Gaoa voices Sione, Oscar Kightley speaks for Vale) - except for Dave Fane, who does heaps (Jeff da Maori, Mack, Pepelo Pepelo and others).
+Each of The Naked Samoans has his own character: Shimpal Lelisi is Valea, Mario Gaoa voices Sione, Oscar Kightley speaks for Vale — except for David Fane, who does heaps (Jeff da Māori, Mack, Pepelo Pepelo, and others).

-Popular with young and old, the series has inspired spin-off products, including a stage show, lunch boxes, T-shirts, boxer shorts and fan-clubs.
-Lines from the show have even entered the Kiwi vernacular, such as Jeff da Maori's catch-phrase: "not even ow".
+Popular with young and old, the series inspired spin-off products, including a stage show, lunchboxes, T-shirts, boxer shorts and fan clubs.
+Lines from the show even entered the Kiwi vernacular, such as Jeff da Māori's catchphrase: "not even ow".

-It warms my heart that the Naked Samoans and Firehorse Films were able to make this show in the risk-averse world of television broadcasting.
+It warms my heart that the Naked Samoans and Firehorse Films have been able to make this show in the risk-averse world of television broadcasting.
 They have never compromised or stopped having fun; and they have not shied away from applying their abundance of comic genius to difficult material.
 If one day we celebrate our artists the same way we celebrate our sports heroes, these guys will get a parade down Queen Street.

 -Director Rachel Davies has directed short films (Sweetness), music videos (Goldenhorse hit Maybe Tomorrow), and commercials (Day after Day, for Women's Refuge).